-URKEY'S present-day aims in domestic development can be summed up in one phrase: "The improvement of the lot of the individual."
+Turkey's present-day aims in domestic development can be summed up in one phrase: "The improvement of the lot of the individual."
 Steady progress has been made towards this objective, particularly with respect to the social, economic, and political welfare of the people.
-In the political field, the elections of May, 1950 and 1954 proved the maturity of Turkish democracy.
-In the social and economic fields, the aims of the administration, set forth in its early days, are more than ever today its guiding principles:
+In the political field, the elections of May, 1950, proved the maturity of Turkish democracy.
+In the social and economic fields, the aims of the Republic, set forth in its early days, are more than ever today its guiding principles:

-I. To raise the cultural level of the mass of the people Turkey seeks to spread the benefits of education to all classes.
-With this end in view great efforts are exerted to increase the number of schools, and school teachers, so that every boy and girl will have an elementary and secondary school education.
+I. To raise the cultural level of the mass of the people Turkey seeks to spread the benefits of education to all classes of people.
+With this end in view great efforts are exerted to increase the number of schools, and school teachers, so that every boy and girl will, at least, have an elementary school education.

 II.
 Economically - as Turkey is mainly an agricultural country she needs to improve irrigation facilities, seeds, and livestock.
-Several government-sponsored agricultural centers are engaged in research work on better methods of land utilization.
+Several government - sponsored agricultural centers are engaged in research work on better methods of land utilization.
 Modern machinery and credit to buy this equipment are supplied to the farmers.
-With the help obtained through the Marshall Plan from the United States, an over-all increase of 200% in the production of major crop categories was achieved between 1950-1954.
+With the help obtained through the Marshall Plan from the United States an over-all increase of 25% in agricultural produce is expected by 1952.

 III.
-The development of the mineral resources of the country continues.
-Technical aid and equipment received from the United States have facilitated the carrying out of projects which have already increased mineral exports close to 400% in four years.
+The development of the mineral resources of the country needs to be intensified.
+Technical aid and equipment received from the United States through the Marshall Plan have facilitated the carrying out of projects to ensure greater and better exploitation of Turkey's mineral wealth.